Home » Technology » Turn Your E-Waste into Cash By Selling Computer Scrap

 Safety Tips

-• Choose Trusted Buyers: Look for verified online companies with certified electronics recycling services.
+• Choose Trusted Buyers: Find verified online companies with certified electronics recycling services.
 Always do your research before sending components to anyone.

 • Erase Personal Data: Never sell storage devices without wiping data first.
 Use trusted data destruction software to ensure your privacy remains intact.

 • Check Reviews: Reputation matters.
 Stick to popular options with secure websites and certified credentials.
-Check for certifications from organizations like e-Stewards or R2, which ensure environmentally-friendly and responsible recycling.
+Look for certifications from organizations like e-Stewards or R2, which ensure environmentally friendly and responsible recycling.

 It’s easy cash—but do it right.